0xcert/framework/docs/connectors/asset-management-guide.md

 import { AssetLedger, AssetLedgerCapability } from '@0xcert/ethereum-asset-ledger';
 ```

-Now lets define the AssetLedger that we want to deploy.
+Now let's define the AssetLedger that we want to deploy.

 ```ts
 const assetLedgerDefinition = {